We understand that you may have worries or questions concerning knee, hip surgery, whether you are considering knee replacement or hip

 When can I be fully functional after knee replacement?

 Knee replacement surgery is a safe, effective option to relieve the pain.
 This surgery allows for the correction of deformity and the restoration of normal knee function.
 Most patients begin basic movements like standing, walking with support the day or next day after surgery.
 The patient can walk without support after 3 weeks of surgery.
 Most surgeons allow patients to drive at 4 to 6 weeks after surgery.
 Patients feel nearly normal at 6-8 weeks.

-Dr. Anoop Jhurani is one of the most experienced joint replacement surgeons of India, having experience of performing more than 6000 successful joint replacement surgeries.
-He has been trained in a fellowship programme by Dr. C.S.
-Ranawat at Hospital of Special Surgery New York (USA).
+Dr. Anoop Jhurani is one of the most experienced joint replacement surgeons in India, having experience performing more than 12000 successful joint replacement surgeries.
+He has been trained in a fellowship program by Dr. C.S.
+Ranawat at the Hospital of Special Surgery in New York (USA).
 He has special expertise in performing partial knee replacement and revision joint replacement.
-He has performed simultaneous bilateral hip replacement and four joint replacement in severe cases.
-He is performing computer navigated joint replacements since 2007 in Rajasthan.
-Dr. Anoop Jhurani, often invited speaker in major conference in India and overseas, has performed live joint replacement surgeries in India and other countries like Bangladesh, Vietnam and Niegeria.
+He has performed simultaneous bilateral hip replacement and four joint replacements in severe cases.
+He is performing computer-navigated joint replacements since 2007 in Rajasthan.
+Dr. Anoop Jhurani, often invited speaker at a major conferences in India and overseas, has performed live joint replacement surgeries in India and other countries like Bangladesh, Vietnam, and Nigeria.